llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 Leveraging the DWARF extensions as a foundation, the concept of a location description is used as the fundamental means of recording debug information.
-To support this, every LLVM entity which can be referenced by an expression has a well-defined location description, and is referred to by expressions in an explicit, referentially transparent manner.
+To support this, each LLVM entity which can be referenced by an expression has a well-defined location description, and is referred to by expressions in an explicit, referentially transparent manner.
 This makes updates to reflect changes in the underlying LLVM representation mechanical, robust, and simple.
-Due to factoring, these updates are also more localized, as updates to an expression are transparently reflected in all dependant expressions without having to traverse them, or even be aware of their existence.
+Due to factoring, these updates are also more localized, as updates to an expression are transparently reflected in all dependent expressions without having to traverse them, or even be aware of their existence.

-Without this factoring, any changes to an LLVM entity which is effectively used as an input to one or more expressions must be "macro-expanded" at the time they are made, in each place they are referenced.
+Without this factoring, any changes to an LLVM entity which are effectively used as an input to one or more expressions would need to be "macro-expanded" at the time they are made, in each place they are referenced.
 This in turn inhibits the valid transformations the context-insensitive "optimizer" can safely perform, as perturbing the macro-expanded expression for an LLVM entity makes it impossible to reflect future changes to that entity in the expression.
-Even if this is considered acceptable, once expressions begin to effectively depend on other expressions (for example, in the description of induction variables, where one program object depends on multiple other program objects) there is no longer a bound on the recursive depth of expressions which must be visited for any given update, making even simple updates expensive in terms of compiler resources.
+Even if this is considered acceptable, once expressions begin to effectively depend on other expressions (for example, in the description of induction variables, where one program object depends on multiple other program objects) there is no longer a bound on the recursive depth of expressions which need to be visited for any given update, making even simple updates expensive in terms of compiler resources.
 Furthermore, this approach requires either a combinatorial explosion of expressions to describe cases when the live ranges of multiple program objects are not equal, or the dropping of debug information for all but one such object.
 None of these tradeoffs were considered acceptable.

 # Changes from LLVM Language Reference Manual

-This section defines the changes from the [LLVM Language Reference Manual][10].
+This section describes a provisional set of changes to the [LLVM Language Reference Manual][10] to support the [DWARF Extensions For Heterogeneous Debugging][18].
+It is not currently fully implemented and is subject to change.

 ## External Definitions